wilseypa/warped2/README.md

 Replace the paths in the above example with the locations of the MPI libraries and headers on your machine.

+#### Building from a tarball

+To build from a source tarball, first download and extract [the latest release from GitHub](https://github.com/wilseypa/warped/releases). `cd` into the directory you extracted the tarball to, and run the following commands:

+    export CXX=mpicxx
+	./configure --prefix=$HOME/lib/warped2 && make && make install

+This will build and install the warped library to the path specified by the `--prefix` configuration option.
+If you omit the prefix, the library will be installed to `/usr`.

 #### Silent Build Rules